Courses-journey/cpp-cherno/README.md

 - Data stored in memory either in stack or heap

-## Premitives data type
+## Primitives data type

-- The only diffrence is the size that type occpuy in memory
+- The only difference is the size that type occupy in memory
 - The size for same type differ depend on the complier u are using

 - How to define variables?